 Running more workloads on the same hardware

 Docker is lightweight and fast.
 It provides a viable, cost-effective alternative to hypervisor-based virtual machines, allowing you to use more of your compute capacity to achieve your business goals.
 This is useful in high density environments and for small and medium deployments where you need to do more with fewer resources.

 Docker uses a client-server architecture.
 The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers.
 The Docker client and daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon.
-The Docker client and daemon communicate via sockets or through a REST API.
+The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.